lachiray/CLIP-Presentation/README.md

 #### Image–Text Similarity Computation
 - Two input images (`kiki` and `kiki2`) show the same cat (“Kiki”) in different states — curled up and yawning.
-- The model encodes each image and a set of descriptive text prompts.
+- The model encodes each image and a set of descriptive text prompts (e.g., *“a photo of a sleeping cat”*, *“a photo of a cat yawning”*).
-- Both image and text embeddings are projected into a shared latent space, and cosine similarity is computed.
+- Both the image and text are converted into **embedding vectors** — numerical representations of meaning — in the same shared space.
+- CLIP then computes the **cosine similarity** between the image vector and each text vector, which measures how closely they point in the same direction.
+- A higher cosine similarity means stronger alignment — in this case, the yawning photo aligns most with the phrase *“a photo of a cat yawning.”*

 <p align="center">
   <img src="figures/kiki.png" width="100%" alt="Input images used in the CLIP demo">